Saturday, May 19, 2012

 She spent most of her life in Florida.
 Imported to Canada a few years back.
 Always garaged and obviously never winter driven.
 Has just under 65k miles on the clock.

 Unmolested, stock as a rock.
 Including the original 10-speaker Becker sound system.
 Heated and reclining seats all round (yes, even the rear).
-Except for a few minor issues, she has flawless, concours standard paint and leather.
+Except for an odd tear in the driver's seat, she has flawless, concours standard paint and leather.
 And as you can see, laser straight body panels.

 The top end was recently refreshed with new gaskets, rubber, vacuum lines, timing chain, tensioner, guide rails etc....
 Only genuine Mercedes parts are used.
 None of that Febi or Uro crap.
 I have a file an inch thick with service history.